 Each school district and county office of education must submit its financial data to the California Department of Education (CDE) in a uniform format using the Standardized Account Code Structure (SACS).

-The new Ed-Data financial reports contain all the information that was available on the Classic Ed-Data site, but are organized into three sections, which you can expand by clicking on the grey bars:
+The Ed-Data financial reports are organized into four sections, which you can expand by clicking on the blue bars:

-- Revenues and Expenditures, which includes summary information on Governmental Funds, including the General Fund, Proprietary Funds, and Fiduciary Funds.
+- Revenues and Expenditures, including summary information on Governmental Funds, including the General Fund, Proprietary Funds, and Fiduciary Funds.

 - General Fund Revenues by specific program or revenue source.